vNullptr/go-webscraper/README.md

 - Add support for custom headers, cookies, and user agents.
 - Add timeout and retry logic for requests.
 - Modular parser system for HTML, JSON, and XML.
-- CLI tool for quick scraping tasks.
+- Concurrency for faster scraping of multiple URLs.
 - Configuration via JSON/YAML file for multiple endpoints.
-- Optional concurrency for faster scraping of multiple URLs.
+- CLI tool for quick scraping tasks. ( Optional )

 ## ⚠️ Notes

-    -On going project
+- On going project
+- Still deciding the structure